Readymode Compliance Center

 The Telephone Consumer Protection Act (TCPA) is a federal law in the United States that regulates telemarketing calls, robocalls, text messages, and the use of auto dialers.

-It requires businesses to obtain express consent from individuals before making marketing or sales calls and gives consumers the right to opt out of future communications (National DNC Registry).
+It requires businesses to obtain express consent from individuals before making sales or marketing calls and gives consumers the right to opt out of future communications through the National DNC Registry.

 The TCPA also sets restrictions on when and how businesses can call consumers, such as limiting calls to certain hours.